andrescosta/jobico-cloud/README.md

 ## Creation

 Before proceeding with cluster creation:
-1. install the dependencies described in this section: [Prerequisites](#prerequisites)
+- Install the dependencies described in this section: [Prerequisites](#prerequisites)
-2. Generate the cloud-init cfg files by running:
+- Generate the cloud-init cfg files by running:

 ```bash
 $ ./cluster.sh cfg